GTA 6 release date finally might be uncovered by Rockstar financials

 Grand Theft Auto 6 might finally be released by the end of the 2024 financial year, according to a number of analysts looking into Take-Two Interactive's acquisition of Zynga.

-It was announced on January 10th that the parent company of Rockstar Games, Take-Two Interactive, had entered into an agreement to purchase mobile gaming giant Zynga for an estimated 12.7 billion – the biggest video game acquisition ever.
-Alongside this, Take-Two said that the company's compound annual growth rate will grow by 14% through 2024 (via Axios).

 Doug Creutz, an analyst for US investment bank Cowen, analysed this growth and anticipates that Take-Two consumer spending would equate to $9 billion via bookings.
 This is believed to be related to "a likely GTA 6 launch in FY24."
-This follows similar financial targets set back in 2011 by the company, which lead up to the release of GTA V in September 2013 (though the targets were initially thought for 2012 or early 2013, so a delay can happen).
+It follows a similar financial target set back in 2011 by the company, which lead up to the release of GTA V in September 2013 (though the target was initially thought for 2012 or early 2013, so a delay can happen).

 "There are only a handful of titles that can ... provide management with the confidence to put out such a strong guidance; we believe there is at least one Rockstar IP set to be released by FY24," an analyst from Jefferies further noted to Axios.